G-Funk19/vagrant-ansible-generic/README.md

 Vagrant version used: 1.8.1

-For further information visite their website: https://www.vagrantup.com/docs/
+For further information visit their website: https://www.vagrantup.com/docs/

 Ansible
 =======
 Ansible is an IT automation tool.
-It can configure systems, deploy software, and orchestrate more advanced IT taske such as continuous deployments.
+It can configure systems, deploy software, and orchestrate more advanced IT task such as continuous deployments.

 Ansible version used: 1.9.4

-For more information visite their website: http://docs.ansible.com/ansible/intro_getting_started.html
+For more information visit their website: http://docs.ansible.com/ansible/intro_getting_started.html

 Quick Start
 ===========

- * Have a simple setup way to have a distributed environments for testing your apps and your software components
+ * Simple setup way to have a distributed environments for testing your apps and your software components
  * Manage virtual machines quickly and in parallel
- * No need a root access
+ * No need root access

 Vagrantfile
 ===========